realvc/ai-pdf-assistant/README.md

 Because I believe research should be fast, beautiful, and AI-augmented.
 Because no one else will build it the way I need it.

-This isn’t just a project — it’s a return.
-A declaration that I’m back in motion.
-This README was rewritten on the night I chose to rise again.

 ---